hfleitas/SignalRToKusto/README.md

 func start --csharp --port 7104 --verbose
 ```

-To deploy the function 🚀 (can deploy to an existing function & app service plan, or create a new function prior):
+To deploy the function 🚀:
+- Can deploy to an existing function & app service plan, or create a new function prior.
+- Setup the enviroment variables similarly to your `local.settings.json` using an azure storage account access key connection string.
 ```
 winget install -e --id Microsoft.AzureCLI
 Az Login